DiopBabacarEdu/iot-course/README.md

 		-Copy "12.Waziup" and paste inside the examples folder at "..\Program Files (x86)\Arduino\examples".
 		-Open your Arduino IDE and navigate to "Files->Examples->Waziup" to find all examples.

-	*NOTE*: The file path above is dependent your primary drive letter..just find the "Arduino" folder inside your.
+	*NOTE*: The file path above is dependent your primary drive letter.
+Just find the "Arduino" folder inside your.
 	"Program Files (x86)" on you primary drive and locate the "examples" folder.

 3. *libraries* - this folder contains libraries needed to enable code examples to work properply with sensors and related hardware.